 Engagement metrics are also important to track as they are a strong indicator of how strong your content is and if it’s meeting the informational needs of your prospects and customers.
 The most basic of engagement metrics include Web Traffic, Bounce Rates, Page Views Per Session and Average Session Duration.
 How you interpret the data on these metrics is determined by the goals you have identified for each piece of content.
-For example, if the piece of content that attracted a visitor is a downloadable infographic you might expect a visitor to spend far less time engaging with it than a five-minute video.
+For example, if the piece of content that attracted a visitor is a downloadable infographic you would expect a visitor to spend far less time engaging with it than a five-minute video.

 The impact of your Content Marketing efforts can also be measured by their offsite performance.
-This is where, for many, you will get the biggest bang for your marketing buck.
+This where, for many, you will get the biggest bang for your marketing buck.
 If people like your content and think it’s valuable, it’s very likely they will share it on various social platforms or link to it from their site.
 Word of mouth, or peer recommendations, are extremely powerful as they are generally seen as the most trustworthy.
 It’s important to monitor how much site traffic you are receiving from different platforms (YouTube, LinkedIn, Facebook, Instagram, Snapchat, Twitter, etc.), track which content is achieving the highest engagement on which platforms and which pieces of content are driving the most leads and sales.
 The most important element of your approach to measurement is having a methodology in place to optimize your Content Distribution strategy by continuously refining the best performing combination of content topic, format and placement.